Adaptive Multiple Importance Sampling: Convergence issues and tuning

 \section{Convergence issues and tuning}

-While establishing unbiasedness and convergence of the deterministic mixture estimator of \cite{owen:zhou:2000} is straightforward, the introduction of an adaptive mechanism in the construction of the sequence of proposals, highly complicates both issues.
-The estimator is no longer unbiased and its convergence (in $T$ for a fixed values of $N_t$) cannot be established without imposing restrictions on the simulation space.
-In order to explain those difficulties, we concentrate on the Student's $t$ AMIS algorithm.
-We restrict ourselves to the extreme case $N_t=1$, meaning that each iteration sees only one simulation, i.e.~the proposal is updated after each new iteration.
-We also simplify the update of the Student's $t$ proposal by only considering learning about the mean $\hat\mu^t$, the covariance matrix being set to an arbitrary value.
-This is a formalised setting that we do not advocate in practice.
+While establishing unbiasedness and convergence of the deterministic mixture estimator of \cite{owen:zhou:2000} is relatively straightforward, the introduction of an adaptive mechanism in the construction of the sequence of proposals highly complicates handling both properties.
+First, the estimator is no longer unbiased and its convergence (in $T$ for a fixed values of $N_t$) cannot be established without imposing compactness restrictions on the simulation space or upper bounds on the target density.

+In order to detail convergence difficulties, we concentrate on the Student's $t$ version of the AMIS algorithm.
+Furthermore, we only consider the extreme case $N_t=1$, meaning that each iteration of the algorithm only processes a single new simulated value: the proposal is then updated after each new iteration.
+We also simplify the update of the parameters of the Student's $t$ proposal by restricting learning to the mean $\hat\mu^t$, the covariance matrix being set to an arbitrary value.
+This clearly is a formalised setting that we do not advocate in practice.

-We use the notation $t_3(\by;\mu)$ to denote the corresponding Student's $t$ density with 3 degrees of freedom and mean $\mu$.
-The update of $\mu$ after iteration $t$ is
+The density of the Student's $t$ distribution with 3 degrees of freedom and mean $mu$ is denoted $t_3(\by;\mu)$.
+The update of $\mu$ after iteration $t$ is then

 where $u_1(\by_0)={\pi(\by_0)\by_0}\big/{q_0(\by_0)} = \hat{\mu}^0$.